 - When: Boarding is Thursday, June 16th.
 We set sail Friday, June 17th and return Monday, June 20th.

 - Why: It's so much fun we have to do it again and again and again!

-- How much: A $350 non-refundable deposit due by November 30,2014.
-Balance of $650 is due six weeks before the date of the trip.
+- How much: A $350 non-refundable deposit due by November 1, 2015.
+Balance of $600 is due by July 5, 2015.
 Price includes all meals with the exception of Sunday dinner.
 Price does not include travel or crew gratuity.
 Credit Cards accepted.
-Call Jane at the Taber at 1-800-999-7352 or Jenny at the French at 1-800-469-4635for reservations.
+Call Jane or Sarah at the Taber at 1-800-999-7352 for reservations.

 "You have a week of....a chance to think.
 Not worrying about what you're wearing, what you look like, what you're eating, where you're going and you're always surrounded by something beautiful."
 Captain Ellen Barnes, Schooner Stephen Taber.

 Contact Barb G at : email@example.com or 484-797-4059 for any questions